-The Student Support Service manages the programme, but the 6 week programme is delivered by you.
-You will need to meet for at least 1 hour a week, but this can be two 30 minute meetings if it work better for you and your buddy.
+The Student Support Service manages the programme, but the 6 session programme is delivered by you.
+You will need to meet for at least 1 hour each session, preferably once a week.
+We understand you and your buddy will need to be flexible when you meet.
 Your first meeting with your buddy will be to find out what areas they would like to work on and what their interests are to help the conversation along.

 You are expected to:

 Provide friendly informal support to help develop their English Language

 Encourage your buddies to attend the Conversation Club after (or during) the 6 weeks of your programme.
 You can always take them after the 6 weeks to introduce them to the club

 Give us feedback at the end of your 6 week programme